ayokanme/ayokanme.github.io/_posts/2023-05-29-deal-with-ai.md

 {"prompt": "He chipped the ball onto the green and made a birdie.", "completion": "Golf"}
 ```

-How about text embeddings.
+How about embeddings?

 <aside>
-🕸️ An *embedding is a numerical representation of data as points in n-dimensional space so that similar data points cluster together.*
+🕸️ An embedding is a numerical representation of data as points in n-dimensional space to enable retrieval and similarity searching.

 </aside>

 Say I want to store data about a soccer team’s players so that the model can have useful context to answer questions about them.
 How do I store that data?

 A simple way to store the data would be to represent the players by their jersey numbers.
-But that would not give our bot any context other than, the positions of the players on the field.
+But that would not give our model any context other than, the positions of the players on the field.

 What if the team was Chelsea’s Champions League winning squad of 2021?
 Very few of the players have jersey numbers that match their positions on the field.